mikronezja/CLT-simulation/README.md

-# CLT-simulation
+# ❇️ Central Limit Threorem Simulation ❇️

-### Central limit simulation made for a class project
+📊 Central limit simulation made for a class project for Probability and Statistics 📊

 ## Simulation for the Central Limit Threorem

-I have use the chi-squared distribution with df = 2 in order to show that the
+Here I have used the chi-squared distribution with degrees of freedom equal to 2.
-CLT works for every type of distubion, even the ones which are asymmetrical
+This was because I wanted to show that the Central Limit Theorem works for EVERY type od distribution, even the asymmetrical ones. 📈

 ### Analysis in polish
 ![screenshot](public/CLT-simulation.pdf)